Website Care Nepal

 Co-Evaluator: Deputy Chief of Party (DCoP)

-CARE places gender equality and social inclusion at our work and thrives to make our programs accessible and inclusive of people with disabilities, creating space for all diverse genders and sexualities.
+CARE places gender equality and social inclusion at our work and thrives to make our programs accessible and inclusive of people with disabilities, create space for all diverse genders and sexualities.
 Thus, CARE seeks to elevate the voice of those who are marginalized and critically addresses barriers to tackle inequalities, discrimination as well as promoting inclusion and accessibility.
-The incumbent will be supporting to address systemic barriers towards inclusion and accessibility while bringing lasting impact to our programs.
+The incumbent will be addressing systemic barriers towards inclusion and accessibility while bringing lasting impact to our programs.

 KEY RESPONSIBILITIES AND TASKS: